Home » Concept2 Model D vs. Concept2 Model E

 Concept2 Model D vs. Concept2 Model E

-Concept2 Model D vs. E
+Concept2 Model D vs. E Indoor Rowers

-The first major difference is the biggest difference.
-Price.
+The first major difference is the biggest difference: price.
 The Model E cost about 20% more than the Model D.

 Concept2 Model D

+The Concept2 Model D is a commercial-grade air-resistance rowing machine made by Concept2.
 Concept2 is one of the most respected brands in the rowing industry.

 People of all shapes and sizes (up to 500 pounds) can use this machine with confidence and it’s backed by a solid warranty.